zaid-g/SaltPass/README.md

 ```)chh7x\Q=Yp:w$NU```

-appending 4 characters to beginning of string, the result is the unique password:
+appending 4 characters to beginning of string to ensure it meets common website password requirements, the result is the unique password:

 ```9zZ!)chh7x\Q=Yp:w$NU```